 WHO - C-reactive protein concentrations as a marker of inflammation or infection for interpreting biomarkers of micronutrient status

 World Health Organization.
 Department of Nutrition for Health and Development (NHD).
 C-reactive protein concentrations as a marker of inflammation or infection for interpreting biomarkers of micronutrient status.
-Accessed Jun 2020.
+Published Sep 2014; accessed May 2025.

 -